rena0157/Dxflib/README.md

-# DXF Library - The Drawing Exchange Format Library in C#
+# DXF Library - The Drawing Interchange Format Library in C#

 ### Introduction
 This is one of many DXF librarys that is avalible here on Github.
 This library serves a dual purpose: